 FDA attorney Zach Balkin says Richard was a powerful witness on his own behalf, explaining how the injuries from the crash had affected his ability to ride motorcycles and limited other pursuits he once enjoyed.
 “I told him, ‘Rich, just be you,’ and he just kind of opened up,” Balkin says.
 “It helped that we had a lot of facts in our favor.”

 A former chief deputy district attorney, Balkin has prosecuted dozens of criminal cases, but this was his first civil case to go to trial.
 He praises the valuable work of his co-counsel, Azar attorney Joseph Sirchio, and the care and concern shown by the jury that heard the case.
 “They asked very smart questions,” he says.
 “They were paying attention.”

 After deliberation, the jury awarded Richard $24,000 in medical costs, $26,000 for impairment, and a policy limit of $100,000 in non-economic damages, for a total of $150,000.
 Balkin says he will be pursuing pre- and post-judgment interest as well, which could raise the final amount of the award significantly.
 His client, he says, “will finally be able to get the surgery he needs and feel better after several years of suffering.”

 Over the past thirty years Franklin D. Azar & Associates has represented thousands of injured people seeking complete and timely compensation for their losses.
-The firm is the largest plaintiff-centered personal injury law firm in Colorado, with offices in Denver, Aurora, Greenwood Village, Colorado Springs, and Pueblo.
+The firm is the largest plaintiff-centered personal injury law firm in Colorado, with offices in Denver, Aurora, Thornton, Fort Collins, Greeley, Grand Junction, Colorado Springs, and Pueblo.